 My journalist’ career began in my primary school’s newsletter “Trele Morele”.
 I’ve been also active with school media in my high school and so it was natural for me to start my adventure with studen’t press.
 I cooperated with student magazine “Semestr” for many years, but I was also no stranger to publish in other places, such as Relaz magazine.
 Then I became an IT journalist, writing about Linux and internet related stuff for Chip Special, one of the biggest IT magazines in Poland.

 Since I settled in Scotland in 2006 I cooperated with several titles, publishing mostly in Polish emigree press and internet portal – among others szkocja.net, scotland.pl, razem.co.uk, Nasze Essex and finally I became a deputy editor of gazetae.com where apart from being a columnist in both Polish and English, I was also responsible for translations between Polish and English and also from Czech to both English and Polish.

-Since I live in Scotland I became involved in the transport industry, publishing some pieces in places like in e-trucker.pl or (in English) in Truck and Driver, I sometimes work with Polish trucking portal 40ton.net as well.
+Since I moved in Scotland I became involved in the transport industry, publishing some pieces in places like in e-trucker.pl or (in English) in Truck and Driver, I sometimes work with Polish trucking portal 40ton.net as well.